Two Year Certificate Programs

-There are three Certificate (2-year) programs in the Department of Crop and Soil Sciences.
+There are three Certificate (2-year) programs in the Department of Plant, Soil and Microbial Sciences.
 These are:

 The Agricultural Industries program trains students to work in agribusinesses in Michigan, including the feed, grain, and crop production industries.
 Students take courses in agronomy and business and complete an internship in their area of interest.
 This 18 month technical training program consists of two 15-week semesters and one 10-week semester, for a total of 48 credits.
 A certificate is granted at the completion of the program requirements.